jungroup-svg/honeypot-guide-crypto/README.md

-# honeypot-guide / tutorial -crypto
+# honey-jones-guide / tutorial -crypto
-Crypto Honeypot: A Comprehensive Guide to Create, Deploy and Market Your Own Cryptocurrency Token
+Crypto Honey-Jones: A Comprehensive Guide to Create, Deploy and Market Your Own Cryptocurrency Token

 UPDATED FOR 2025!!!